aswanthpp/ns-3-dev-git/README.md

 * The relay agent (which maintains the server's IP address) unicasts this packet to the DHCP server.
 * A DHCP server receiving a DHCP discover message responds to the client with a **DHCP Offer message** that is unicast to the relay agent.
 * Each server offer message contains the transaction ID of the received discover message, the proposed IP address for the client, the network mask, and an IP address lease time.
-* On receiving the offer message from the DHCP server, the relay agent broadcasts it to all node on the client side subnet using the IP broadcast address of 255.255.255.255.
+* On receiving the offer message from the DHCP server, the relay agent broadcasts it to all node(s) on the client side subnet using the IP broadcast address of 255.255.255.255.
 * The newly arriving client will respond to the offer with a  **DHCP Request message**.
 * The relay agent once again forwards this to the DHCP server.
 * The server responds to the DHCP request message with a **DHCP ACK message**.